jbakhos63/etm-framework/docs/AI_DEVELOPER_GUIDE.md

 By following these practices, researchers can build upon the ETM framework while preserving prior validations.

+## 8. Backward Compatibility
+Particle timing patterns will evolve as the theory improves.
+When definitions change, rerun all previously successful trials.
+Backward compatibility is achieved if those experiments still produce their expected outcomes, even though the internal particle patterns may differ from earlier versions.

-## 8. Running Extended Simulations
+## 9. Running Extended Simulations
 Phase 2 experiments may require hundreds of ticks on lattices larger than 50³.
 Each `run_trial.py` script accepts `--ticks` and `--size` arguments to control these parameters.
 On Windows you can launch a long run in the background with: